huridocs/pdf-document-layout-analysis/README.md

 You should be aware that this additional extraction process can make the process much longer, especially if you have a large number of tables.

+(For table extraction, we are using [StructEqTable](https://github.com/UniModal4Reasoning/StructEqTable-Deploy) and for formula extraction, we are using [RapidLaTeXOCR](https://github.com/RapidAI/RapidLaTeXOCR))

 ## Benchmarks